icpc/ccs-specs/JSON_Format.md

 ]
 ```

-### Organizations
+### Organization

-Teams can be associated with organizations which will have some
+An organization that a team can be associated with, which may have
 associated information, e.g. a logo.
 Typically organizations will be
 universities.

-Properties of organization objects:
+Properties of an organization object:

 | Name                       | Type            | Description
 | :------------------------- | :-------------- | :----------